UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw6-ml.md

 # Overview
 <a name="overview"/>

-The purpose of this assignment is to help you get acclimated to programming in Standard ML, which you will use in the next few weeks to implement type systems and lambda calculus.
+The purpose of this assignment is to help you get acclimated to programming in Standard ML, which you will use in the next few weeks to implement parts of type systems.
 The assignment has two parts:

  * To begin, you will answer some questions about reading.